gwadama.dictools#

 A simple (non-nested) dictionary has a depth of 1.
 Assumes a homogeneous nested dictionary, and only looks for the first element at each layer.

-Get the next item in a nested dictionary.
+Get the first value in a nested dictionary.

 - Returns: